How to Ace Every Section of the TOEIC and Supercharge Your Career

 How to Prepare for the TOEIC Speaking Section

 The best thing you can do to get yourself ready for the speaking part of the TOEIC is to know what to expect on the exam, the format and the types of questions.
-Here is the official breakdown of TOEIC speaking tasks and how much time you will have to respond to each one.
+Here is a breakdown of TOEIC speaking tasks and how much time you will have to respond to each one.
 When practicing each one at home, be sure to use a timer so you do not run out of time on test day.

 Additionally, you need to make sure you have a strong vocabulary and that you can easily bring the right words to mind in order to answer a question appropriately.
 Vocabulary.com’s “600 Essential Words for the TOEIC” is a good place to start.